rjmacarthy/quintus/README.md

 ## Quintus

-Quintus is a Python package that enables you to quickly and easily build conversational AI chatbots.
+Quintus is a Python package that enables you to quickly and easily build conversational Q&A chatbots using semantic search and LLM inference.
 It's designed to be easy to use and allows you to customize the chatbot to suit your specific needs.
+Initially Quintus only scrapes data from the Zendesk article API, however with coming updates it will support additional APIs.

 ### Installation